Ellen Van Volkenburg: Career

-Van Volkenburg and Browne went on to found the department of drama at the Cornish School in Seattle in 1918, now Cornish College of the Arts.
+Van Volkenburg and Browne founded the department of drama at the Cornish School in Seattle in 1918, now Cornish College of the Arts.
+Van Volkenburg starred in Medea, directed by Browne in New York in 1920.
+"Her reading was dominated by intelligence rather than by poetic reading or deep emotional appeal, while her action was plastic and expressive," wrote one reviewer.
 In 1921, Browne and Volkenburg acted in the performance of George Bernard Shaw's The Philanderer at the Cornish School playhouse.